agguro/simavr/README.md

 simavr - A Lean and Mean Atmel AVR Simulator
 =============================================

-_simavr_ is a high-performance AVR simulator for Linux, or any platform using avr-gcc.
+_simavr_ is a high-performance AVR simulator for Linux or any platform using avr-gcc.
  It is designed to be small, compact, and hackable, allowing for rapid prototyping and firmware validation.

+The original repository is from /buserror.

 **Note:** This version of _simavr_ has been modernized to use the **Meson** build system and includes custom auditing tools for peripheral exploration.